-The issues found in the More smart contract code do not pose a considerable risk.
+The issues found in the DefiHorse smart contract code do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
-The low-risk issues found are floating pragmas set on several lines.
-Specifying a fixed compiler version is recommended to ensure that the bytecode produced does not vary between builds.
+The low-risk issues found are some floating pragma is set, it is recommended to specify a fixed compiler version to ensure that the bytecode produced does not vary between builds.
 This is especially important if you rely on bytecode-level verification of the code.